Vargos98/ExoApe-Clone/README.md

 # ExoApe-Clone

-This project is a clone of the ExoApe landing page, developed for practice and educational purposes.
-It aims to replicate the design and functionality of the original [ExoApe website](https://www.exoape.com/).
+This project is a clone of the ExoApe's website, developed for practice and educational purposes.
+It aims to replicate the design and functionality of the original [ExoApe website](((https://www.exoape.com))).

 ## Table of Contents